Guide for the EL multi-method system

 [o]: formed, total, individual, solemn, stopped

 (N.B.)
-Sometimes a basis has plural meanings when it's combined with others.
+Sometimes a base has plural meanings when it's combined with others.
 So this idea is just for a standard.

 The following table shows the name of bases classified by the attached vowel